+ENV 501 BIOMASS FOR BIOENERGY (3).
+Students will conduct experiments on biomass characterization, feedstock pre-treatment, biogas and biodiesel production.
+Student will also conduct laboratory experiments on biomass pyrolysis and characterize its products.

-- ENV 503 EXPERIMENTAL DESIGN AND DATA ANALYSIS.
+ENV 503 EXPERIMENTAL DESIGN AND DATA ANALYSIS.
 (3).
-The course introduces the theory and application of current analytical techniques used in agriculture and environmental science research. - ENV 510 ENVIRONMENTAL CHEMISTRY.
+The course introduces the theory and application of current analytical techniques used in agriculture and environmental science research.

+ENV 510 ENVIRONMENTAL CHEMISTRY.
 (3, fa).
-Chemical aspects of pollutants in air, water, and soils and fundamentals of chemical processes for environmental remediation. - ENV 515 ENVIRONMENTAL MONITORING AND REMEDIATION.
+Chemical aspects of pollutants in air, water, and soils and fundamentals of chemical processes for environmental remediation.

+ENV 515 ENVIRONMENTAL MONITORING AND REMEDIATION.
 (3, sp).
 Study of the inorganic and organic contaminants, their sources, movement in the environment, monitoring and remediation.
-Two hours lecture and one two hour laboratory. - ENV 516 GEOGRAPHIC INFORMATION SYSTEMS APPLICATIONS.
+Two hours lecture and one two hour laboratory.

+ENV 516 GEOGRAPHIC INFORMATION SYSTEMS APPLICATIONS.
 (3).
 GIS applications course will examine advanced technical and analytical methods related to spatial databases and geographic objects.
 Coordinate systems vector/raster structures, modeling and other items related to GIS projects will be covered.
-Two hours lecture and one two-hours laboratory. - ENV 520 INSTRUMENTAL ANALYSIS.
+Two hours lecture and one two-hours laboratory.

+ENV 520 INSTRUMENTAL ANALYSIS.
 (3, fa).
 This course will discuss the theory of ultraviolet/visible spectroscopy, infrared and, atomic spectroscopy, fluorescence, gas chromatography and liquid chromatography and their applications in research panning many science disciplines.
-Two hours lecture and one two-hour laboratory. - ENV 525 APPLIED WATERSHED MANAGEMENT.
+Two hours lecture and one two-hour laboratory.

+ENV 525 APPLIED WATERSHED MANAGEMENT.
 (3, fa).
 Natural processes critical to management of forested, agricultural and urban watersheds.
 Focus is on water quantity and timing, erosion, water quality, riparian habitat, and species diversity.
-Three one-hour lectures. - ENV 530 LIMNOLOGY.
+Three one-hour lectures.

+ENV 530 LIMNOLOGY.
 (3, sp. even).
 Study of chemical, physical and biological processes of water with emphasis on open freshwater systems.
-Two hours lecture and one two-hour laboratory. - ENV 535 WETLANDS ECOLOGY AND MANAGEMENT.
+Two hours lecture and one two-hour laboratory.

+ENV 535 WETLANDS ECOLOGY AND MANAGEMENT.
 (3, fa. odd).
 A comprehensive presentation of biological, physical, chemical, and ecological aspects of major wetland types in North America, and wetland delineation.
-Two hours lecture and one two-hour laboratory. - ENV 540 REMOTE SENSING OF THE ENVIRONMENT.
+Two hours lecture and one two-hour laboratory.

+ENV 540 REMOTE SENSING OF THE ENVIRONMENT.
 (3, fa).
 Covers the propagation of electromagnetic radiation and its interaction with surface features, digital image processing, and the applications of remote sensing in vegetation, soil, water, and urban landscape studies.
 Two hours lecture and one two-hour laboratory.